Name of Procedure

-- Only present in 80% of the population, so you may just be blocking the lower cervical and upper thoracic sympathetic nerves.
+- Only present in 80% of the population.
+So in people without the ganglion, you may just be blocking the lower cervical and upper thoracic sympathetic nerves.

 NOTE: the classic target is near the C6 transverse process (Chassaignac’s tubercle):

-- The vertebral artery normally is posterior to the transverse processes UNTIL C7 where it runs anteriorly.
+- The vertebral artery is posterior to the transverse processes at C6, but at C7 it runs anteriorly.

-- Therefore if your needle tip is at C6, it provides a lower likelihood of vertebral artery vascular uptake.
+- Therefore if your needle tip is at C6, there might be a lower risk of vertebral artery vascular uptake.

-- The higher target at C6 may also help avoid pleural puncture
+- The higher target at C6 may also help avoid pleural lung puncture.

 - Steroid and/or local anesthetic injectate